Profiling Guide¶

 This method uses the PyTorch Profiler to measure performance at the operation level.
 It allows for the analysis of kernel execution times and computational bottlenecks. vLLM RBLN supports the same interface as the official vLLM Profiling guide.

-For more detailed analysis, you can configure the following additional environment variables:
+For more detailed analysis, you can configure the following additional variables to profiler_config:

 1.5 Visualizing Profiling Results¶